Saqsy/cs-uob-overview-of-architecture.github.io/announcements.md

 # Announcements Page

+## Test 1 practice papers now available

+Two practice papers for test 1 are now available from the unit page [here](../exam/#in-class-test-1-details), along with a detailed list of non-examinable topics [here](../exam/#in-class-test-1-examinability), and preliminary information about test 2 in December [here](../exam/#in-class-test-2-details).

+Best wishes,

+John and Kira

 ## Mock test

 As a reminder, tomorrow we are running a **mock test** for the first 20-30 minutes or so of labs, so from noon to 12:20-30.
 This is going to be a quick runthrough of what things will be like in the actual test, with a little more associated chaos - for example, for the actual test we'll have spent an hour beforehand setting up the room, we'll have IT on-hand for the inevitable technical issues, and our invigilators will have finished their training!
 There are no marks associated with this, and attendance is optional but strongly encouraged.
 Afterwards, I'll run a brief Q&A about exam rules and procedures as people work on the lab itself - remember we'll also be running a much longer Q&A on Monday!